What's The Theme Of A Story

 Theme vs. Central Idea

-For example, in a story about immigration (the topic), the central idea might be the immigrant experience itself.
+Here's one way to look at it: in a story about immigration (the topic), the central idea might be the immigrant experience itself.
 The theme, however, could be a statement about the immigrant experience, such as "the immigrant experience is a testament to the resilience of the human spirit" or "the pursuit of the American Dream can be fraught with challenges and sacrifices."

 The Role of Symbolism in Conveying Theme